 - Dec 30, 2020

-One of the common public health problems in the United States today is alcohol use among adolescents.
-Alcohol is the drug of choice among adolescents – it is cheap and readily available.
+One of the common public health problems in the United States today is drink among teens.
+It is an option among the teenagers– it is cheap and readily available.
 Many people, young as they are, have tasted and continue to drink alcohol at an early age.

 How Important Is This Problem?

-Alcohol use among adolescents is becoming a significant public health problem.
-In a recent Youth Risk Behavior Survey, they found that alcohol use among adolescents was as high as 29%, 14% binge drank, and an estimated 20% drink and drive.
+Drink usage among teens is becoming a significant public health problem.
+In a recent Youth Risk Behavior Survey, they found that Drink usage among teenagers was as high as 29%, 14% binge drank, and an estimated 20% drink and drive.
 An alarming 7 million young people aged 12 to 20 reported drinking on a regular basis.

 Alcohol intake at a young age is associated with harmful outcomes and untoward incidents.
-As a consequence of alcohol use among adolescents, these outcomes are expected:
+As a consequence of Drink usage among teenagers, these outcomes are expected: